-Amongst the graphics used in Icy Peak is a single unused frame of a rhynoc's head.
-The rhynoc matches the ones seen in the ice dancing minigame, except without a helmet, just like in this early screenshot.
+Among the graphics used in Icy Peak is a single unused frame of a Rhynoc's head.
+The Rhynoc matches the ones seen in the ice dancing minigame, except without a helmet, just like in this early screenshot.
 A full set of animation frames can be found in the game's second demo, but only one frame remains in the final game.

 Bamboo Terrace Counter Icons

 A prerelease screenshot of the game indicated that in earlier versions of the game, there was a counter in one of the Bamboo Terrace minigames.
 A zero is used in place of where the animated icon would go.
 In the final, no such counter is present, but animation sprites for the an icon matching the minigame do exist.

 Spike's Arena Zero